SirToffski/WireGuard-Ligase/README.md

 ### Pre-requisites

-1. A server with a public IP address (DigitalOcean, LightSail, Vultr, etc) runnning Linux.
+1. A server with a public IP address (DigitalOcean, LightSail, Vultr, etc) running Linux.

 2. Wireguard MUST be installed on the server before running the script.
 See installation guides for popular Linux distros.

-3. A user with sudo privilidges for making any system changes.
+3. A user with sudo privileges for making any system changes.

 ### Usage